 ● Current business or residential address

-● A unique identifying number (from a driver’s license, passport, or other government-issued ID)
+● A unique identifying number (from an unexpired driver’s license, unexpired passport, or other unexpired government-issued ID)

 🔒 Note: All information is securely submitted to the New York Department of State on your behalf.